 Since that moment, I’ve done a lot of things.
 I’ve sold jewelry.
 I’ve imported stuff from China.
 I’ve written annual reports.
 I’ve done presentation training.

-But there has been one constant thoughout that entire time: I have always been the little guy.
+But there has been one constant thoughout that entire time: I have always been the guy from the foreign land.

-Being the little guy means your buyers don’t have the automatic trust in you that they have in big-name companies.
+Being the outsider means your buyers don’t have the automatic trust in you that they have in those closer to them.

-When you work for a big company, the trust part of your message is already taken care of.
-“Hi, I’m Joe from Microsoft.”
+When you are talking to one of your fellow locals, the trust part of your message is, relatively speaking, pretty much already taken care of.
+“Hi, I’m from around here.”
 Boom, that’s all you have to say.

-“Hi, I’m Joe from Joe’s Small Consultancy” doesn’t have the same effect.
+“Hi, I’m not” doesn’t have the same effect.

 I’ve worked for big companies and I’ve worked for small.
 Some of the bigger ones have names like HSBC, Citibank, Allianz, and UniCredit.